nodejs/node/benchmark/README.md

 `node benchmark/http/simple.js benchmarker=autocannon`

 Basic Unix tools are required for some benchmarks.
-[Git for Windows][git-for-windows] includes Git Bash and tools which can be included in the global `PATH`.
+[Git for Windows][git-for-windows] includes Git Bash and the necessary tools, which need to be included in the global Windows `PATH`.

 To analyze the results `R` should be installed.
 Check you package manager or download it from https://www.r-project.org/.